 - About Us

 The Imaging core of the Stroke Institute provides neuroimaging services for all areas of stroke and cerebrovascular disease.
-Our core is divided into an acute imaging core led by Dr. Sunil Sheth and a stroke recovery section led by Dr. Muhammad Haque.
+Our core is led by stroke recovery arm led by Dr. Muhammad Haque.

 Typical image acquisition protocol includes: high resolution 3D anatomical images, diffusion tensor imaging, arterial spin labeling, quantitative susceptibility imaging, magnetic resonance spectroscopy, resting state functional MRI.

-Quantitative image processing includes: Voxel based morphometry, diffusion tensor matrix, deterministic and propobalistic tractography, cerebral blood volume and cerebral blood flow, lesion segmentation, neuronal network, cortical thickness, iron concentration and metabolite concentration.
+Quantitative image processing includes: Voxel based morphometry, diffusion tensor matrix, deterministic and probabilistic tractography, cerebral blood volume and cerebral blood flow, lesion segmentation, neuronal network, cortical thickness, iron concentration and metabolite concentration.

 We apply matlab based processing code using commercial and freeware software packages such as Analyze, e-film, SPM, FSL, DTI_Studio, STI etc.